rguilcas/coldpulse/README.md

 Before anything, you need to install Python on your machine.
 We suggest downlading the [Anaconda environment] ( https://www.anaconda.com/).
 If you are using Windows, make sure to tick the box `Add anaconda to your PATH` when installing it.
 If you are using Mac, this should be automatic.
 `cold_pulses` package
+5
 ### Donwloading the `cold_pulses` package

 Once python is installed, open a command prompt window, and install the `cold_pulse` package by typing:
 ```
 pip install https://github.com/rguilcas/cold_pulses/zipball/master
 ```
+### Downloading NCEP-GODAS climatological data

+You can download NCEP-GODAS data that suit your location using [this link](https://psl.noaa.gov/cgi-bin/DataAccess.pl?DB_dataset=NCEP+GODAS&DB_variable=potential+temperature&DB_statistic=Monthly+Mean&DB_tid=84088&DB_did=98&DB_vid=1913).
+Download data as a NETCDF (.nc) format from 1980 to 2020 to get a climatology of the temperature at the location studied.
+Note that you should include AT LEAST all depth values between your shallowest and deepest logger, including those loggers' depths.
+For example, if your loggers are at depthranging from 7 to 56, download data for 5, 15, 25, 35, 45, 55 and 65 m deep.
+We advise you to download slightly more than what you think you need.
+Once your NCEP-GODAS file is downloaded, rename it "NCEP-GODAS_ocean-temp_1980-2020.nc"

 ## Before each run
+### Preparing input directory
 ### Input files
 Before getting into the algorithm, you will need to prepare input files that will be used.
 Several (two or more) csv input files are necessary to make the algorithm work.
 They should fit the folowing criteria:
 - The files should show data from the same location